Evaguy/346_Documentation/Labo_Flask/Labo_Flask_EN.md

 Firstly, move your private SSH key, which normally you've download it at the end of the configuration of your virtual machine, in the folder "~/.ssh/" on Ubuntu.
 To reduce errors, I've renamed my key : "**id_rsa.pem**".
 ![Folder in WSL](img/ssh_key_name.png)

-Then, change the key permissions in "READ ONLY".
+Then, change the key permissions to "READ ONLY".
 To do this, you can use this command in your terminal :
 ```
 chmod 400 ~/.ssh/name_of_your_key
 ```